emarsden/dash-mpd-cli/doc/src/container.md

 >
 > Why run the application in a container, instead of natively on your machine?
 >
 > - Good internet hygiene.
-It’s much safer, because the container is **sandboxed**: it can’t modify
+Though not a bulletproof guarantee, it’s much safer, because the
->   your host machine, except for writing downloaded media to the directory you specify.
-This
+>   container is **sandboxed**: it can’t modify your host machine, except for writing downloaded
->   is a very good idea when running random software you downloaded from the internet!
-The xz
+>   media to the directory you specify.
+This is a very good idea when running random software you
->   backdoor attempt discovered in 2024 shows how much effort malicious actors are willing to make to
+>   downloaded from the internet!
+The xz backdoor attempt discovered in 2024 shows how much effort
->   compromise peoples’ computers; don’t make it easier than it should be.
+>   malicious actors are willing to make to compromise peoples’ computers; don’t make it easier than
+>   it should be.
 >
 > - No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt, MP4Box),
 >   which are already present in the container.